Post-Run Recovery: How To Smash Your Goals

 5. Warm down after your run

 Warming down after a good session is vital to get the lactate acid out of your aching muscles.
-If you have ever pushed a session too hard and not bothered warming down you will definitely know the truth about the benefits of taking a proper warm down after a session.
-The reduced delayed onset muscle soreness (DOMS) from warm downs (2) will be vital for your post-run recovery.
+If you have ever pushed a session too hard and not bothered warming down you will know the truth about the benefits of taking a proper warm-down after a session.
+The reduced delayed onset muscle soreness (DOMS) from warm-downs (2) will be vital for your post-run recovery.

 6. Focus on your nutrition

-Replenishing carbohydrate stores is vital to make sure that you are able to the best of your ability post-run and protein is really important for your muscles to be able to recover.
-Focusing on having high quality carbohydrates and protein in your diet is a simple way to help you get the most out of your recovery.
+Replenishing carbohydrate stores is vital to make sure that you can the best of your ability post-run and protein is important for your muscles to be able to recover.
+Focusing on having high-quality carbohydrates and protein in your diet is a simple way to help you get the most out of your recovery.

 7. Stay hydrated